joomla/joomla-framework/src/Joomla/Console/README.md

 `HelpCommand` will auto generate help list for us.

-When we use `addArgument()`, `addOption()` and set some description or other information to these objects, they will save all information in it.
+When we use `addCommand()`, `addOption()` and set some description or other information to these objects, they will save all information in it.
 Then when we type `$ cli/console.php help somethine` or `$ cli/console.php somethine --help`, The HelpCommand will return the help message to us.

 Every command has these information, you can use setter and getter to access them: